-- Cons: It’s more expensive than other brands and not widely available (may be purchased from the company website and Sally Beauty Supply).
+- Cons: It’s more expensive than other brands and not widely available.
+You may be able to purchase it from the company website and Sally Beauty Supply.

-Effectively kills germs, yet gentle enough for sensitive skin.
+It effectively kills germs, yet is gentle enough for sensitive skin.
 CHI Natural Gardens Moisturizing Hand Sanitizer is an excellent option for anyone looking for a natural hand sanitizer.

-CHI contains organically grown aloe vera and glycerin to help soothe and seal in moisture.
+CHI includes organically grown aloe vera and glycerin to help soothe and seal in moisture.